redis/Tutorials/src/uc/personalized_recommendations.md

 This sets the stage for combined textual and semantic search.

 ### Semantic Search by Query Embedding
-When users search: “I want a fun animated movie about toys and friendship.”, you can generate embeddings using models like text-embedding-3-small from OpenAI, or sentence-transformers from Hugging Face.
-These models turn text into numerical vectors you can store and query with Redis.
+When users search “I want a fun animated movie about toys and friendship”, sentence-transformers models can convert the text into a vector.
+You can store and query this vector in Redis for semantic search.

 ```redis:[run_confirmation=false] Search Per Plot
 FT.SEARCH idx:movies "*=>[KNN 3 @embedding $vec AS score]"